tc39/proposal-smart-pipelines/readme.md

     such as in `export function () { # }`, then this is also almost certainly a developer error.

-#### “Make my code simpler to read and easier to write.”
+#### “Make my code simpler and easier with your syntax.”
-This proposal should increase the human readability of much common code.
+The new syntax should increase the human readability and writability of much common code.
+It should be simpler to read and comprehend.
+And it should be easier to compose and update.
+Otherwise, the new syntax would be useless.

-Increasing the human readability and comprehensibility of JavaScript is the prime original purpose of this proposal.
-To a computer, whether complex expressions are expressed as deeply nested groups or as flat threads of steps should not matter.
+Making JavaScript expressions more ergonomic for humans is the prime, original purpose of this proposal.
+To a computer, the form of complex expressions – whether as deeply nested groups or as flat threads of postfix steps – should not matter.
 But to a human, it can make a significant difference.

  8. **Untangled threading**: When a human reads deeply nested groups of expressions – which are very common in JavaScript code – their attention